-Nationalist sentiment was sparked after Spanish Supreme Court in 2010 overturned parts of a new 2006 Statute of Autonomy, which had been agreed to by the Catalan parliament and Spanish government with the support of a referendum.
+Nationalist sentiment was sparked after the Spanish Supreme Court in 2010 overturned parts of a new 2006 Statute of Autonomy, which had been agreed to by the Catalan parliament and Spanish government with the support of a referendum.

-Among the 14 articles in the Statute of Autonomy stuck down by the Supreme Court were those that gave preference to the Catalan language and empowered the region's control over finances.
+Among the 14 articles in the Statute of Autonomy struck down by the Supreme Court were those that gave preference to the Catalan language and empowered the region's control over finances.
 Its ruling that there was no legal basis to describe the Catalan people as a "nation" enraged nationalists.

 The referendum galvanized nationalists, who took control of parliament in 2015 following elections vowing to hold an official independence referendum.